jawj/mostly-ormless/README.md

 It's also not a query builder.
 There's no interminable method chaining.
 There's just type-checking and some additional conveniences applied to writing raw SQL queries, and some shortcut functions that can create basic SQL queries on your behalf.

-With that out of the way, onwards and upwards: `INSERT`s, `UPDATE`s, and (because, hey, now we can do anything Postgres can do now) [UPSERT](https://wiki.postgresql.org/wiki/UPSERT)s!
+With that out of the way, onwards and upwards: `INSERT`s, `UPDATE`s, and (because, hey, now we can do anything Postgres can do) [UPSERT](https://wiki.postgresql.org/wiki/UPSERT)s!

 **`INSERT`**